Notification

 View Looker data on a report

-If you do not have a Looker account, the admin for the connected Looker instance must create one for you.
-You must have at least access_data and clear_cache_refresh permissions for the model on which the Explore is based to view data from Looker data sources.
+If you don't have a Looker account, the admin for the connected Looker instance must create one for you.
+To view data from Looker data sources, you must have at least access_data and clear_cache_refresh permissions for the model on which the Explore is based.

 Before you can view data from a Looker data source that was created by another user, you must link your Google account to your account for the Looker instance to which the report is connected.

-When an Authorization Required message is displayed on a chart, you must authorize the Looker connector to link your Google account credentials to the Looker credentials for the Looker instance that is displayed in the authorization pop-up.
-To authorize the connector:
+When an Authorization Required message is displayed on a chart, you must authorize the Looker connector to link your Google account credentials to the Looker credentials for the Looker instance that is displayed in the authorization pop-up menu.
+To authorize the connector, follow these steps:

 1. Click the Authorize now link in the desired chart.

-2. In the Looker Studio authorization request pop-up, click AUTHORIZE.
+2. In the Looker Studio authorization request pop-up menu, click AUTHORIZE.

-3. In the Google authorization pop-up, click Allow and continue.
+3. In the Google authorization pop-up menu, click Allow and continue.

 You can unlink your Google and Looker accounts from the Account Linking page in your Google Account profile.